IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     ![](./images/media/image31.png)

-    The following details are included in the `workspace summary` section at the top of the page:
+    The following details are included in the workspace summary:

     - **Total Applications**: The total number of applications in the    workspace.

     - **Avg. cost per application**: The average number of days of development effort required to migrate an application.

-    - **Workspace estimated total costs**

     - **Common Code**: The total cost to migrate all the common code in the workspace to the target platform.

     - **Unique app code**: The total cost to migrate all the unique app  code (code that is not shared between applications) in the workspace to the target platform.

     - **Total cost**: The total cost to migrate all the applications and common code in the workspace to the target platform.

     In the next section, you will use Transformation Advisor to view the application data analysis that was collected.